niplav/site/increasing.md

 and my best guess is that that's due to the large amount of meditation I was doing.

+#### Anecdotes

+On a 1-month meditation retreat I did I noticed a stark reduction in my sleep time, at ~10 hours of meditation a day I probably slept 5-6 hours a night (I usually sleep ~8 hours if uninterrupted).

+I friend of mine with a long-term chronic illness, also a long-term meditator, tells me he sleeps ~6-7 hours per night, at around 2 hours of meditation a day.

 #### Cost-Benefit

 At \$2.5/hr (half the worth of other waking hours), saving two